 Jemena

-Jemena supplies electricity to more than 350,000 homes and businesses in north-west Melbourne.
-Areas such as Clarkefield, Footscray, Gisborne South, Roxburgh Park and Tullamarine are just some of the areas within Jemena’s distribution network.
-The network is powered by an 11,000-kilometre system, which includes the maintenance and upkeep of 72,000 streetlights.
+Jemena supplies electricity to more than 370,000 homes and businesses in North West Melbourne.
+Some of the suburbs within the Jemena electricity distribution network include: Clarkefield, Footscray, Gisborne South, Roxburgh Park and Tullamarine.
+According to Jemena’s website, its electrical network is powered via a 6,800-kilometre system, which includes the maintenance and upkeep of 78,500 streetlights.

-The Jemena network takes care of service pit installations, new connections, disconnections and alterations.
-You can find current power outages in your area using their website, and report any faults to their infrastructure.
+The Jemena network also takes care of service pit installations, new connections, disconnections and alterations.
+Visit its website for more information.

-According to Jemena, its infrastructure is worth more than $11 billion, and the company has over 100 years’ experience in the utilities sector.
-The distributor also owns Jemena Gas Network, one of the Victoria’s largest natural gas pipeline networks, as well as various other gas pipes around the country.
-Furthermore, Jemena partially owns fellow Victorian distributor, United Energy.
+According to Jemena, its infrastructure is worth more than $12.4 billion, with over 100 years’ experience in the utilities sector.
+Jemena also owns Jemena Gas Network, one of Victoria’s largest natural gas pipeline networks, among other gas pipes around Australia.
+Furthermore, Jemena owns 34% of fellow Victorian distributor, United Energy.

 Contact Jemena